alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 they can hack up a few Bash scripts or even venture with some Python, but mostly they are unable to develop good, solid code.
 So I ask myself: where do they think that the "Dev" in "DevOps" comes from?
+For me, DevOps is about making your sysadmin infrastructure a first-class citizen, and treating it as one of your products.

 If our infrastructure is itself going to be coded, and live in repositories,